emnh/rts-blog/README.md

 ### <a name="spa">Single-page application</a>
 I used the [goog.History library](https://google.github.io/closure-library/api/goog.History.html) and wrote a custom solution for loading pages.
 Each page is a component, and also the game page component has a subsystem which contains the game components.
 I have a div for each page and mount Rum on it when the component starts.
 The single-page app code is a bit hairy, especially some hacks to differentiate switching a page and figwheel reloads and avoiding infinite reload loops, and since only one page should be loaded at a time starting the system is different from the standard Stuart Sierra component library call to start the system.
 It seems to work fine now however, so I am leaving a potential cleanup for later.

+### <a name="voxelization">Voxelization of 3D geometries</a>
+First off, [here is a link to the source code](https://github.com/emnh/rts/blob/master/src.client/game/client/voxelize.cljs).
+Voxelization means to represent each part of a 3D geometry as a small box of the same size, rather than triangles of varying size.
+I used the approach described [here](http://drububu.com/miscellaneous/voxelizer/index.html).
+Well, it seems the author of that page has removed the description of the algorithm and just left the online voxelizer.
+Anyway, the algorithm is not too complicated: it runs entirely on the CPU (no GPU) and involves recursively subdividing each triangle in the 3D geometry until a constant threshold is hit, then check which box the triangle lies in and mark it as active / on.
+In addition, I did a flood fill to mark all interior boxes as on as well, since I wanted to explode the voxels and thus needed the inside filled.
+The algorithm is quite simple and slow, taking up to an hour to voxelize a simple 3D model, but I don't do it realtime, I just run it offline as a script with node.js over-night and save the voxels for the game to load, so it doesn't matter that much.
+If you want to do realtime voxelization you should look [here](https://developer.nvidia.com/content/basics-gpu-voxelization) instead.

+Later I decided to add UV coordinates for texture mapping to each box relative to the whole 3D model so that I can texture each box as close to the original geometry as possible.
+I proceeded to use the same recursive subdivision of each triangle T, then for each corner V of the small triangle and for each corner C of the box which V resides in, I update the UV of the box corner C (really, the UV of the box which has this corner as top left corner) if the closest point P on the big triangle T containing V is the current closest to C, and also save T as the closest triangle to C. I update the UV to the interpolation of UVs from the corners of the subdivided triangle T from the original 3D model using barycentric coordinates and P. As an optimization, for each box corner I also maintain a set of seen triangles and skip any triangle that has been seen before, since we already know what the closest point of that triangle to the box corner is.
+It's a naive algorithm in that it's the first thing that popped into my head, even if I had a bit trouble understanding the code that I wrote before now, and I am sure there are better approaches, but at least it gave results resembling the texturing of the original triangle 3D model.

+TODO: Add some illustrative graphics.
+TODO: Describe how to edit and run the voxelization script using node.js from the commandline.